decentraland/documentation/content/creator/quests/define.md

 ###### Linear Quest 3

-A linear Quest "Z World", equal to "Linear Quest 2" but this one **gives rewards to its players**.
-It's set `https://the-rewards-webhook-url.com/rewards` as the webhook URL, so this endpoint will be called to let creator server know when a user completed this Quest, and it's set a JSON to be sent witin Request Body of the webhook call.
-The JSON has two placeholders that will be replaced by the Quests Server with the actual values.
-And it's set **only one** reward item called "Zombie Head" with the image `https://the-wearable-item-image.com`:
+A linear Quest "Z World", similar to "Linear Quest 2" but this one **gives rewards to its players**.
+It uses `https://the-rewards-webhook-url.com/rewards` as the webhook URL, so this endpoint will be called when a user completes this Quest.
+The request to this server includes a JSON in the Request Body.
+The JSON has two placeholders that are replaced by the Quests Server with the actual values.
+The rewards include **only one** item called "Zombie Head", with the image `https://the-wearable-item-image.com`:

 ```JSON
 {